Tloops/Tloops/README.md

 ### Personal Details 💻

 - 🏫 A graduate student in IMED ShenZhen @ SUSTech.
-- 😎 It's worth mentioning that I'm teaching Java in SUSTech as a tutor and have gained lots of compliment and supports.
+- 😎 It's worth mentioning that I was teaching Java in SUSTech as a tutor and had gained lots of compliment and supports.
 And I'm really enjoying teaching Java and helping noobs with fixing their bugs.
 - 🔭 I’m currently working on medical image registration.
 - 🌱 I’m currently learning Computer Vision and Deep Learning.